ceribe/advent-of-code/2021/README.md

 ### [Day 23: Amphipod](https://github.com/ceribe/advent-of-code/tree/main/2021/src/d23)

 The amount of code that had to be written to get an even half working solution was painful.
-On top of that finishing part 1 only to discover that all the code that I wrote is useless for part 2 and I have to heavily refactor everything was too much.
+On top of that finishing part 1 only to discover that all the code I wrote is useless for part 2 and I have to heavily refactor everything was too much.
 This was the only day when I had to take a break between parts.

 ## The Most Fun One